kennethillman/at-demo-one-pager/assets/scss/component-imports/README.md

 This directory contains all files that will imported to EVERY component in this app.
 Dont keep any scss files containing classes in this directory.
-The class will be duplicated for every componet and bloat the CSS on the site.
+The class will be duplicated for every component and bloat the CSS on the site.

-This directory should only contain Vars mixins.
+This directory should only contain Vars, Mixins and Functions.

-If youn really need to or want to use a global class check the global folder "assets/scss/global".
+If you really need to or want to use a global class check the global folder "assets/scss/global".